chromatic-solfege/chromatic-solfege-for-lilypond/readme.md

 		- test_chromatic_html.js
 			A simple test program for "chromatic" module.

+		- makech
+			This automates all compilation process.
+This executes the specified ch-scripts and then compiles all files that the ch-scripts created.

+		- lilypond_cmd
+			A commandline program which outputs a commandline string to execute Lilypond.

+		- music2mp3
+			A bash script file to convert all wave files in the 'out' directory into mp3.
+		- openwav
+			This scirpt opens all wave files by calling ``gnome-open'' command.

+		- node_modules
+			- chromatic
+				A symbolic link to a node module directory 'chromatic/js/chromatic'.
+			- local
+				- settings.js
+					This overrides the setting of "chromatic" node module.
+		- scale-generator
+			An old unused file.
+This could be deleted.

 		+ node_modules
+			A directory which includes libraries for node.js

 			+ chromatic
-				This is a node module to implement Chromatic Solfege.
-This module contains various modules to handle Chromatic Solfege specific problems.
+				This is a node module to implement Chromatic-Solfege.
+This module contains various modules to handle Chromatic-Solfege specific problems.

 				- chromatic-formatter.js